Pneumonia is an infection of the lungs. It causes cough, fever and problems with breathing. Most children make a complete recovery from pneumonia.

-- pneumonia is a chest infection which is an infection of the lungs
+- pneumonia is an infection of the lungs

-- pneumonia causes cough, fever and problems with breathing
+- pneumonia can cause cough, fever and difficulty breathing

-- viral pneumonia is more common in children
+- viral pneumonia is more common in tamariki

-- most children make a complete recovery from pneumonia
+- most tamariki make a complete recovery from pneumonia

 What is pneumonia?